sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 ## <a name="distcp"></a> DistCP

-DistCP can be slow, especially if the parameters and options for the operation aren't tuned for working with S3.
+DistCP can be slow, especially if the parameters and options for the operation are not tuned for working with S3.

 To exacerbate the issue, DistCP invariably puts heavy load against the bucket being worked with, which will cause S3 to throttle requests.